A breakfast pizza topped with sun-dried tomatoes, basil pesto, and fresh eggs. It’s perfect for pizza night or Saturday morning breakfast!

 And what’s a pizza without toppings?
 I like to use a handful of sun-dried tomatoes, freshly sliced mozzarella cheese, and hit it with a fresh sprinkling of arugula and lots of parmesan cheese right when the pizza comes out of the oven.

-Even Anees, my husband, who’s a ‘meat lover’s pizza’ kinda guy, loved it.
-He eats eggs for breakfast every single day, so I knew going in i’d be combining two of his favorites into one flavor packed meal.
+Even Anees, who’s a ‘meat lover’s pizza’ kinda guy, loved it.
+He eats eggs for breakfast every single day, so I knew going in I’d be combining two of his favorites into one flavor packed meal.
 And oh, was it!
 I’ve been asked to make more of these kinds of breakfasts.
 And I plan on making it for more than just breakfast.

 If you’re hosting a get together this weekend, grab some eggs y’all, we’re making pizza!